RevelryPlay/the-next-ideal/README.md

 This is the website for **The Next Ideal**, a podcast exploring self-improvement through the lens of Brandon Sanderson's Stormlight Archive.

-## What This Website Does

-- Displays your podcast episodes (pulled automatically from your RSS feed)
-- Collects email signups from visitors
-- Links to your social media accounts
-- Links to support pages (Ko-fi, Patreon)
-- Has a trailer video section
-- Works on phones, tablets, and computers
-- Has light and dark mode

-## Website Address

-The live website is at: **https://thenextideal.com**

 ## How to Update Content

 Most content on the site can be changed by editing a single file: `src/config.js`